top of page

 Interestingly, this animated film, The Illusionist, is derived from an unpublished script written by a French mime.
 It surrounds an illusionist, a master of deceptive showmanship, and his fickle-tempered rabbit.

 The two move out of London, struggling to compete with modern entertainment.
 The Illusionist hops from small cafes and speakeasies, heartbroken.
-However, once he meets Alice, a young and naive woman, for better or for worse things change.
+However, once he meets Alice, a young and naive woman, for better or for worse, things change.

-The silent animation method itself was created by an international team, with members and individuals across continents working on this silent animated movie.
+The silent animation method itself was created by an international team, with members and individuals across continents working on this silent animated film.
 It’s a 2D hand-drawn piece and comes with the charm of imperfections that computer-generated imagery struggles to fully replicate.

 Even in moments of inactivity, scenes stay captivating because of the human-like nature of rough lines and graphite.
 This is an intentional decision to deliver the themes of art, love, and social structures.